Tejesh1105/Kubernetes/Tomcat-Pod-Definition/README.md

 # To create a pod use command kubectl create -f filename.yaml
-# to see pod use command kubectl get pod.
+# To see pod use command kubectl get pod.
-#To see events:- kubectl describe pod podname
+# To see events:- kubectl describe pod podname
+# To delete pod :- kuebctl delete pod